 3. Channel Islands National Park

-Just off the Southern California coast, Channel Islands feels like another world — and getting there takes effort (and money).
+Just off the Southern California coast, the Channel Islands feel like another world, and getting there takes effort (and money).
 There are no bridges or causeways, so visitors have to book a ferry or private boat to access any of the five rugged islands.
-Once you’re there, amenities are minimal — no restaurants, no hotels — so you’ll need to pack in everything you need, especially for overnight camping.
+Once you’re there, amenities are minimal.
+There are no restaurants and no hotels, so you’ll need to pack in everything you need, especially for overnight camping.
 Wildlife, sea caves, and incredible solitude make it worth it, but the costs can add up quickly between the boat ride and gear.

 4. National Park of American Samoa